Token Warrant vs Token Side Letter: Exercisable Right vs Vaguer Promise (2026)

 | Pairing | Usually with a SAFE (equity) | Usually with an equity instrument |

 The warrant is the more defined instrument; the side letter is looser.
-Neither status is decided by the table — it is counsel's, on the facts.
+Neither status is decided by the table; that is counsel's call, on the facts.

 Token warrant: an exercisable right

-A token warrant is a right — not an obligation — to buy tokens at a fixed or discounted price in the future, which the holder must actively exercise.
+A token warrant is a right, not an obligation, to buy tokens at a fixed or discounted price in the future, which the holder must actively exercise.
 That distinguishes it from a SAFT's automatic delivery (see SAFE vs SAFT vs token warrant) and from the side letter's vaguer promise.
-The defined exercise mechanic is the reason it is commonly preferred for US-registered companies.
+The defined exercise mechanic is the reason a warrant is commonly preferred for US-registered companies.

 Token side letter: a vaguer promise

 A token side letter is a looser commitment that the investor will receive tokens later, without the warrant's defined exercisable-right mechanics.
-It is sometimes used by non-US entities or where a looser token commitment is acceptable.
-It is not invalid — it is vaguer, and vagueness has different (often less defined) treatment.
+It is sometimes used by non-US entities, or where a looser token commitment is acceptable.
+It is not invalid; it is vaguer, and vagueness carries different and often less defined treatment.
 The choice is jurisdiction- and fact-specific.

 US-registered companies are commonly advised to prefer token warrants over token side letters given regulatory uncertainty.
-This is general guidance commonly given by counsel — not a rule, not legal advice, and not a statement that side letters are improper.
+This is general guidance commonly given by counsel.
+It is not a rule, not legal advice, and not a statement that side letters are improper.
 The appropriate instrument depends on the company's jurisdiction, structure and facts, confirmed with securities counsel.

 How they pair with a SAFE

-The usual pattern: a SAFE for equity + a token warrant (or side letter) for token upside — the fundraising instrument stack.
-The equity leg and the token leg are distinct instruments with distinct securities and accounting consequences and distinct cap-table effects (see token cap-table management).
+The usual pattern is a SAFE for equity plus a token warrant (or side letter) for token upside, the fundraising instrument stack.
+The equity leg and the token leg are distinct instruments, with distinct securities and accounting consequences and distinct cap-table effects (see token cap-table management).
 The pairing is common, not automatic, and does not substitute for the securities analysis of each leg.

 Practical guidance

-- Classify the instrument — exercisable right (warrant) vs vaguer promise (side letter).
+- Classify the instrument: an exercisable right (warrant) versus a vaguer promise (side letter).

-- Default to counsel's jurisdiction view — warrants are commonly preferred for US-registered cos.
+- Default to counsel's view for the jurisdiction; warrants are commonly preferred for US-registered companies.

-- Treat the token leg and equity leg separately — distinct securities/accounting/cap-table consequences.
+- Treat the token leg and the equity leg separately, with distinct securities, accounting and cap-table consequences.

 - Document the exercise terms (price, window, conditions) precisely for a warrant.

-- Do not assume the form decides securities status — economic reality, fact by fact.
+- Do not assume the form decides securities status; that turns on economic reality, fact by fact.

-- Confirm with securities counsel — jurisdiction- and fact-specific; not legal advice.
+- Confirm with securities counsel; it is jurisdiction- and fact-specific and not legal advice.

-Wag3s HR records the token-right terms — warrant exercise price/window or side-letter commitment, and the paired equity instrument — as structured, auditable inputs to cap-table and compensation accounting, while the securities treatment of each leg stays counsel-confirmed.
+Wag3s HR records the token-right terms, the warrant's exercise price and window or the side-letter commitment, and the paired equity instrument, as structured, auditable inputs to cap-table and compensation accounting.
+The securities treatment of each leg stays a counsel determination; Wag3s supports that analysis rather than replacing it.
 See the HR product page.

 Further reading